eliteiot/EliteADC/Examples/Thermistors/README.md

 This Example will read 4x Thermistors on ADC2 and print out the temperatures on the console.

+Parts required
+* ADC Input 18bit 8ch IIOT Module
+* Raspberry Pi
+* 100k Thermistors (can be another value but THERMISTOR define will need to be changed to suit)
+* 100k Resistor (can also be changed but R1 define will also need to be changed to suit)

 ## Clone the repo